dtudk/omb/README.md

   `STREAM` does a timing around the `omp parallel` pragmas/constructs.
   Hence, `STREAM` also times spawning of threads, which may, or may not, be desired.

+  In particular, `omb`, enables cache discovery for small memory footprints.
+  In these cases it is vital to not time thread-spawning.
 - `omb` has command-line arguments to change internal allocated array sizes and iteration parameters etc. (no recompiling needed)
 - `omb` has different kernels for each method implemented.